rrumana/arch/keybinds.md

 I am actually not a very good typist, and I have implemented all of these keybinds in the last few months, so this is a big challenge for me.
 Hopefully after a few more months of struggling I will be able to efficiently navigate my new setup.

+My goal is to refine these keybinds, like making new always \<leader\> n, rename always \<leader\> r, and so forth because that will greatly simplify the config since I only need to rememeber which application I am dealing with and apply the correct leader key.
+I just love piling new work on for myself.

 # Hyprland
 Leader key is 'Super' (Command on Mac or Windows Key)